 We provide nutritious meals for your children to give them lots of energy, as well as providing morning tea, afternoon tea, and a late snack.
 All meals are prepared on site.
-Please see the menu on our display board in the entrance.
+Please see the menu on our display board in the entrance of our Centre.

 We also invite you to be part of your child's learning via Storypark.
 Storypark is an online record of your child's learning.
 You control who you share this learning with i.e. grandparents, aunts and uncles.
 This enables you to have increased involvement in your child's learning, enhancing support and therefore improving their learning outcomes.

 Each child in our care will have their own unique portfolio.
 This will include photos of your child and wonderful Learning Stories that show how well our teachers know each individual child and how they extend the children through their interests, strengths and changing needs.
 This will be a precious snapshot of your child’s growth and development in their preschool years.

 We believe that siblings attending the centre should have the opportunity to spend time together.
 We will do this whenever possible.

 You can expect some fun-filled events during the year that will involve the whole family.
 Some of our events so far have included our yearly Christmas party, a parent breakfast and our Matariki Celebration.
 These are great times to get to know your childs friends and the teachers better.

 Trips and Walks